edisonabdiel/Project-1-Floor-is-Lava/README.md

 <big>Game Rules:<big/>

-.Mr Monkey can make only two jumps at a time while avoiding to jump on the spiky obstacles coming from the side of the screen.
+- Mr Monkey can make only two jumps at a time while avoiding to jump on the spiky obstacles coming from the side of the screen.

-.To make Mr Monkey jump press the key up.
+- To make Mr Monkey jump press the key up.

-.Stay away from the lava.
+- Stay away from the lava.